Quick Answer

 When to Delay Gauntlette

-Waiting is not weakness here.
-It is better to return with a cleaner account than to burn time on half-built score runs that teach the wrong lessons.
+Waiting is a valid choice here.
+It is better to return with a cleaner account than to spend time on unstable score runs that teach the wrong lessons.

 FAQ